Team Tankless or Team Standard? A Water Heater Comparison

 A small (50- to 60-gallon) standard hot water tank is usually sufficient for one to three people.
 A medium (80-gallon) storage tank works well for three to four people.
 A large tank is appropriate for four to six people.

 The Pros and Cons of the Different Water Heater Types

-Nytech Heating and Cooling has researched this topic for you!
+Nytech Heating, Cooling, and Plumbing has researched this topic for you!
 Below, we provide the facts so that you can make an informed decision regarding your water heater investment.

 Tankless Water Heater Pros:

 - LIFESPAN: When regular maintenance is performed, tankless systems are expected to last 20+ years.
 Since there is no holding tank for hot water, the risk of unit corrosion plummets.